What is dry skin?

 Key points about dry skin

-- Dry skin is a very common skin condition.
+- Dry skin is very common.
 It can make your skin feel irritated and itchy.

-- Keep moisture in skin by taking fewer baths and applying ointments or creams.
+- Keep moisture in skin by taking fewer baths or showers using warm rather than hot water and applying lotions, ointments, or creams after bathing.

 - If dry skin does not improve with home remedies, or appears to be infected, talk with your healthcare provider.